Bali Electrical Plug: You Might Need an Adapter?

 Indian Travelers, Listen Up

 India uses a mix of plugs: Type C (which works in Bali), Type D, and Type M (which doesn’t).
-So, if your charger or gadget has a Type C plug, you’re all set.
-But if you’re packing Type D or Type M plugs, make sure you’ve got an adapter to make them work with Bali plugs.
+So, you’re all set if your charger or gadget has a Type C plug.
+But if you’re packing Type D or Type M plugs, ensure you have an adapter to make them work with Bali plugs.
 Bali plugs should not be confused with Australian or Thai plugs, as Bali primarily uses Type C and Type F sockets.

 For American Travelers

 Okay, this is where things get a little tricky.
-If you’re from the USA, your devices use 110V—way lower than Bali’s 230V.
+If you’re from the USA, your devices use 110V, which is way lower than Bali’s 230V.
 The result?
 Some of your older gadgets might freak out or even fry.

 The fix?
-First, check if your device is dual voltage (a lot of modern electronics like laptops and phones are).
+First, check if your device is dual-voltage (many modern electronics, like laptops and phones, are).
 If not, you’ll need a voltage converter to avoid damaging your stuff.
 And don’t forget an adapter for the plug itself because Bali’s sockets don’t play nice with Type A or Type B plugs.

 Getting Ready for Your Trip to Bali